Donald Trump: U.S. will "confront" North Korea's "very bad behavior"

 Related: Trump Faces ‘Uncomfortable Conversations’ With World Leaders

 "Nobody really knows for sure," he said, just one day before a planned meeting with Russian President Vladimir Putin.
-This has been "happening a long time," Trump said without elaborating, immediately pivoting to attacking Obama for not responding to intelligence reports suggesting interference.
+This has been "happening a long time," Trump said without elaborating, immediately pivoting to attacking Obama for not responding to intelligence reports before Election Day suggesting interference.

-"Why did he do nothing about it?" he wondered before answering his own question: “The reason is he thought Hillary was going to win.”
+"Why did he do nothing about it?"
+Trump wondered before answering his own question: “The reason is he thought Hillary was going to win.”

-White House officials have not said whether or not Trump plans to bring up Russia's role in the 2016 election.
+White House officials have not said whether Trump plans to bring up Russia's role in the 2016 election during his meeting with Putin.

 Earlier, Trump held talks with Polish president Andrzej Duda in Warsaw’s Royal Castle, and shook hands with the leader in front of cameras.